 A good rule of thumb that we suggest is to have no more than three inches of height for every foot of length of your ramp.
 For example, if your door is six inches off the ground, your ramp needs to be AT LEAST two feet long.
 The longer, the better when it comes to the ramp because if it is longer, then the incline is less steep.

 If you are plowing snow with your snow blower, it means it snowed.
 If it snowed, then it is likely that your ramp would be wet.
 If your ramp is wet then it may be harder for you to wheel something up the ramp.
 While most ramps on the market have traction with either tape or ladder rungs, if you build your own ramp, you must account for slippery surfaces.
 The best way to do this is by putting rubber mats on your ramp.
 Rubber does not get slippery when wet, making it the perfect surface for any weather condition.

-When building your ramp, you want to have the best materials possible.
+When building your foldable ramp, you want to have the best materials possible besides wood.
 Assuming that you would be making your ramp out of wood, it is best to get treated plywood.
 You can find this at most hardware or lumber stores, making it widely available.
 You will also need a circular saw to get the right cuts on your wood.
 Lastly, you will need joists and bolts to get your ramp into place.